omnibor/site/content/docs/input-manifests.md

 template: doc.html
 ---

-Input Manifests, alongside [Artifact IDs][artifact_ids], are one half of the equation for OmniBOR.
+Input Manifests are one half of the equation for OmniBOR, and [Artifact IDs][artifact_ids] are the other.
 Input Manifests are how OmniBOR records the inputs used to build software artifacts, and form the basis for how OmniBOR can allow consumers of software to build fine-grained _Artifact Dependency Graphs_ (ADGs) that enable rapid discovery of vulnerable components and much more.

 ## What is an Input Manifest?

-An Input Manifests is a small text file format which records information about the inputs used to build a software artifacts.
+An Input Manifest is a small text file formatted to record information about the inputs used to build a software artifact.
 By "inputs" we mean anything provided to a build tool in order to produce the artifact.
-For example, when building a project written in the C programming language, the Input Manifest for a `.o` file (an object file) built from an associated `.c` file (a source file) would have an Input Manifest recording the Artifact ID of the `.c` file.
+For example, when building a project written in the C programming language, the Input Manifest for a `.o` file (an object file) built from an associated `.c` file (a source file) would record the Artifact ID of the `.c` file.

 ## What do Input Manifests Look Like?